-The Child Safeguarding Statement Compliance Unit (CSSCU) is the dedicated Unit within TUSLA set up to ensure that providers' Child Safeguarding Statements (CSS) are compliant with the requirements of Section 11 of the Children First Act 2015.
-The unit was established in March 2018 to provide both compliance support and enforcement in relation to Child Safeguarding Statement requirements (s.11).
-The CSSCU is responsible for Child Safeguarding Statement enforcement (s.12) and maintaining the Public Register of Non-Compliance (s.13).
+The Child Safeguarding Statement Compliance Unit (CSSCU) is the dedicated Unit within TUSLA set up to ensure that all providers' Child Safeguarding Statements (CSS) are compliant with the requirements of the Children First Act 2015.
+The unit was established in March 2018 to provide both compliance support and enforcement.
+The CSSCU is responsible for the enforcement of section 11 of the Children First Act 2015 and maintaining the Public Register of Non-Compliance.

 The Child Safeguarding Statement Compliance Unit works on a supportive compliance basis.
 Referrals are received through voluntary submissions by providers, unsolicited information, sector compliance reviews and referrals by colleagues within Tusla.
 Where a service is found to be non-compliant with the requirement to have a compliant Child Safeguarding Statement, Tusla engages with the organisation, highlights areas requiring development in the statement, and affords them the opportunity to comply with requirements.
-Only when this avenue has been exhausted does the agency move to listing an organisation on the register of non-compliance (the final stage of enforcement).
+Only when this avenue has been exhausted does the agency move to listing an organisation on the register of noncompliance (the final stage of enforcement).